Skip to main content

 Dismiss incidents that are not potential attacks

 After you review incidents, you need to determine whether the incidents are potential attacks.
-If not, they can be dismissed.
+If the previous condition is not met, they can be dismissed.

 You can dismiss false positives or decide to recover your data immediately.
-If you decide to dismiss the alert, the service will learn this behavior and associate it with normal operations and not initiate an alert on such a behavior again.
+If you dismiss the alert, the service learns this behavior, associates it with normal operations, and doesn't initiate an alert on such a behavior again.

-If you dismiss a workload, all Snapshot copies taken automatically in response to the potential ransomware attack will be permanently deleted.
+If you dismiss a workload, all snapshot copies taken automatically in response to a potential ransomware attack are permanently deleted.

 Caution If you dismiss an alert, you cannot change that status back to any other status and you cannot undo this change.